SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Italy
  - 'Trade Vojvodina for Guarantees' now includes West Banat and cost 75 -> 10

+#### Spain
+ - Now can manually complete 'Unify the Nationalist Front' in case of a skill issue

 #### South Africa
  - Historical flavor event on the replacement of Prime Minister Hertzog with Smuts now fires immediately upon declaration of war